 Neurodiversity and gender

-PhD candidate at the Centre for Women's and Gender Research (SKOK), Emily Violet Maddox, writes about neurological conditions and how they interact with gender.
+PhD candidate at the Centre for Women's and Gender Research (SKOK), Rowan Violet Maddox, writes about neurological conditions and how they interact with gender.

 What is your PhD project about?